himilsinh-sindha/LeetCommit-Extension/README.md

   <i>Automate Your LeetCode Submissions to GitHub 🚀</i>
 </p>

-**LeetCommit** is a Chrome extension that allows you to commit your LeetCode solutions directly to your GitHub repository.
-This extension simplifies the process of saving your coding solutions by automating the commit process.
+**LeetCommit** is a Chrome extension designed to streamline the process of saving and managing your LeetCode solutions.
+By integrating directly with GitHub, this extension allows developers to automatically commit their LeetCode code submissions to their GitHub repositories, making it easier to track progress and maintain a personal code repository.

-## Features
+## Key Features

-- **Authorize with GitHub** to access your repositories (authorization needed only once).
-The extension saves your authorization details and the last selected repository for convenience. 🔑
+- **One-Time Authorization**: Authorize with GitHub just once and the extension will remember your details and last selected repository. 🔑
-- **Automatically fetch the problem title** and use it as the filename.
-(Currently, it supports only C++ code.) 📄
+- **Automatic Filename Generation**: Fetches the problem title from LeetCode and uses it as the filename for the committed code (currently supports C++ only). 📄
-- **Commit your LeetCode solutions** with a single click. ✅
+- **Effortless Commit**: Push your LeetCode solutions to GitHub with a single click. ✅
-- **Update existing solutions** if the file already exists in the repository. 🔄
+- **Update Existing Solutions**: If a solution with the same filename already exists in your repository, it will be updated. 🔄

 ## Screenshots